cc2qe/vawk/README.md

                           The SAMPLE field can be further split based on the keys in the FORMAT field of the VCF (column 9).
 For example, S$NA12877$GT returns the genotype of the NA12878 individual.
+S$* returns all samples.

                           ex: '{ if (I$AF>0.5) print $1,$2,$3,I$AN,S$NA12878,S$NA12877$GT }'